uvhat/krita_clipping_layers/README.md

 srcA16: 0 64 128 192 256 320 384 448 512 576 640 704 768 834 834 768 704 640 576 512 448 384 320 256 192 128  64   0   0   0   0   0   0   0   0   0   0   0   0  0   0
 resA16: 0 64 128 192 256 320 384 448 512 576 640 704 768 834 898 896 896 896 896 896 896 896 896 896 896 896 898 834 768 704 640 576 512 448 384 320 256 192 128 64   0
 ```
+as you can see, precision error in overlap area is 1..2/65536
-and if we convert result to 8 bit back we will got smoothed even gradient (compared to previous result):
+and if we convert result to 8 bit back we will got smoothed even gradient compared to previous result:
 ```
 resA8:  0  0   0   0   1   1   1   1   2   2   2   2   3   3   3   3   3   3   3   3   3   3   3   3   3   3   3   3   3   2   2   2   2   1   1   1   1   0   0   0  0
 ```